Electrical and Electronic Equipment Act

 • the failure to register or to register in a timely manner as a producer or as an authorised representative of a producer (number 1),

-• the failure to notify stiftung ear, or failure to notify stiftung ear correctly or in a timely manner of changes to data contained in the application for registration, or permanent discontinuation of placing on the market (number 2),
+• the failure to notify the register "stiftung ear", or failure to notify the register "stiftung ear" correctly or in a timely manner of changes to data contained in the application for registration, or permanent discontinuation of placing on the market (number 2),

 • the placing on the market of electrical and electronic equipment without correct registration (of brand and type of equipment) of the producer or his authorised representative (number 3),